WebSlinger88/Quizzical/README.md

 background, keeping to the theme of the Quizzical website.

 * Below the question, the user will be presented with four possible answers, each resembling a clickable button, much like those discovered on the Home page.
-When a user hovers their mouse over an answer button, the button will have a the box-shadow effect.
+When a user hovers their mouse over an answer button, the button will have a box-shadow effect.

 * Below the answer buttons, there is a progress bar.
 The progress bar is a visual interpretation of how far through the user is in their game.
 As a user progresses through the game, the progress bar will fill.
 There are ten questions within the Quizzical game therefore the progress bar will fill ten per cent every time a question is answered.